Consumer Bill of Rights Regarding Tax Preparers

 Deferred Payment Options

-The tax preparer may offer you products that let you delay payment for service; however, money will come out of your refund to pay the fees you owe.
+The tax preparer may offer you products that let you delay payment for service; however, money will be taken out of your refund to pay the fees you owe.
 These deferred payment products may include a Refund Advance Check (RAC) or a Refund Transfer.
 Be aware that these products can have unexpected additional fees.

 If you use the RAC or Refund Transfer payment option, typically the tax preparer will set up a temporary bank account in your name into which your refund will be directly deposited.
 The tax preparer deducts tax preparation fees and any extra fees for using a RAC or Refund Transfer from your refund, then gives the remaining money to you.
-If your refund does not cover tax preparation fees, some preparers may use a third-party debt collection business to collect any remaining balance.
+If your refund does not cover all of the tax preparation fees, some preparers may use a third-party debt collection business to collect any remaining balance.

 IRS Form 1040: You use this form to file your taxes with the Internal Revenue Service (IRS).
 Form 1040 reports your personal information, such as name, Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN), as well as salary, wages, and other income.
 Your entries on Form 1040 determine if you owe money to the government or if you will receive a tax refund.
 Depending on your situation, you may need to submit additional IRS Forms or Schedules.
 Some tax preparers may charge fees based on the number of forms they need to use to file your taxes.
 You can file taxes by mail or online (e-file).